adam-ce/alpine-terrain-builder/docs/raster-store/storage-format.md

 ### Confirmed

 - The persistent hierarchy is a Web Mercator quadtree keyed by Radix tile IDs.
-- Store chunks are non-overlapping and approximately 10-100 MB.
+- Store chunks are non-overlapping and approximately 10-100 MB after compression.
-- Every stored pixel has one payload value and one source attribution.
+- Every stored pixel has one payload value (can be vector type) and one source attribution.
 - A coarse physical chunk may coexist with more accurate descendants.
 - Rendering overlap and delivery encodings are not stored authoritatively.